lafusew/pf/content/posts/book.md

 ![2072 BTC Controller](/assets/img/btc_playtest.gif)

 I joined the Vivatech gamejam that was in partnership with 42 for developers and Gobelins for designers.
 I joined as a developer with 2 friends from 42's school.
 I already wrote an article about this gamejam that you can find [here](/posts/2072).
+In this article I explain in depth how we came up with this little game after 3days of work!

 ## What's next ?